deepaksithu/Data_Visualization_with_Tableau_Notes/Lesson_3_Data_Visualizations_in_Tableau.md

 - you can preview a table by clicking the table icon when hovering over aa table in the left column

 **9. Video: Combining Data**
+- when joining sheets, click the join icon to confirm that the join is using the correct column from each sheet

 **10. Text: Combining Data Recap**